 Yes.
-Over 100 Startup Grind Directors are flying in from places like Iran, Mongolia, Australia, and China.
+Over 100 Startup Grind Directors and thousands of startup founders are flying in from places like Iran, Mongolia, Australia, and China.
 They’re definitely not stepping away from their businesses, families, and teams without good reason: this is going to be good.

 Absolutely!
-You can enter and exit the event at your leisure so long as you are wearing your Startup Grind armband, which acts as your ticket.
+You can enter and exit the event at your leisure so long as you are wearing your Startup Grind wristband, which acts as your ticket.

 But do us a favor: do not remove, tamper, or attempt to transfer your ticket to another visitor, or we may have to refuse your entry.

-You can shower and sleep with your armband on, and if you wear it for the whole year, we guarantee you a free ticket to our next conference.
-Yes, really.
+You can shower and sleep with your wristband on, and if you wear it for the whole year, we guarantee you a free ticket to our next conference.
+Yes, really!

 Thanks for offering your time!
 We usually receive many applications for just a limited number of volunteer spots, but if you have the right skill set to be an awesome volunteer please fill out this form.

-Please note that speaker access is reserved to select media personnel and is not open to most press pass holders.
+Please note that speaker access is reserved to select media personnel on advance request and is not open to most press pass holders.

 Ah, bosses — we know the drill.
-We have an expert team at the ready for these kind of situation: they’ve spent their lifetimes training in the fine art of tasteful wit, persuasive copywriting, and even the dark arts of corporate speak.
-Send an email to firstname.lastname@example.org and we’ll make the case on your behalf.
+We have an expert team at the ready for this kind of situations: they’ve spent their lifetimes training in the fine art of tasteful wit, persuasive copywriting, and even the dark arts of corporate speak.
+Send us an email to and we’ll make the case on your behalf.
 But beware!
 With such great power comes great responsibility — contact wisely.

 Our secret to spotting & connecting with VIPs: say hello to those people who seem relaxed and sit back during networking breaks, as many of them will be those whose networks are already incredible.
 If they don’t invest, it’s likely they know those who do — so make friends instead of pitching hard.

-Want to be matched with investors like these?
+Want to be matched with investors?
 Apply to our Startup Program.

 Hope to see you next year!